 Benign oesophageal disease: 4 cases managed at a teaching hospital in Ndola, Zambia

-Benign oesophageal stricture disease presents with slow progressive dysphagia and minimal weight loss.
-Progression of the disease results in total dysphagia, malnutrition and psychosocial complications that compel patients suffering this condition to seek an oesophagectomy as their last definitive treatment option.
-Upper gastrointestinal (GI) endoscopy with tissue biopsy and barium swallow are important for evaluating the sequelae of oesophageal stricture disease, with endoscopy being the golden standard evaluation procedure.
-Transhiatal oesophagectomy, as opposed to the Ivor Lewis, is the preferred corrective procedure because it avoids a thoracotomy and intrathoracic anastomosis.
-The preferred conduit is gastric followed by the colon.
-Jejunal conduit is technically challenging as it requires microvascular anastomosis techniques.
-Colon conduit is preferred in those patients with lesions above the T1 vertebra or more proximal strictures, and those with expected long-life survival because the colon undergoes differential growth.
-Reconstructive procedures for patients with benign oesophageal stricture are not common in poorly resourced settings.
+Benign oesophageal stricture disease presents with slowly progressive dysphagia and minimal weight loss.
+Progression of the disease results in total dysphagia, malnutrition, and psychosocial complications that compel patients suffering from this condition to seek an oesophagectomy as their last definitive treatment option.
+Upper gastrointestinal (GI) endoscopy with tissue biopsy and barium swallow are important for evaluating the sequelae of oesophageal stricture disease, with endoscopy being the gold-standard evaluation procedure.
+Transhiatal oesophagectomy, as opposed to the Ivor Lewis procedure, is the preferred corrective procedure because it avoids a thoracotomy and intrathoracic anastomosis.
+Gastric conduits are the conduits of choice, followed by colonic conduits.
+Jejunal conduit placement is technically challenging as it requires microvascular anastomosis techniques.
+Colonic conduits are preferred for patients with lesions above the T1 vertebra or more proximal strictures, and those with expected long-life survival because the colon undergoes differential growth.
+Reconstructive procedures for patients with benign oesophageal strictures are not common in poorly resourced settings.
 In Zambia, such patients have historically been managed with feeding gastrostomies and/or referred abroad for reconstructive surgery.
-In this article, we present our maiden experience of reconstructive surgical management of benign oesophageal stricture by using both Ivor Lewis and transhiatal oesophagectomy procedures, performed at Ndola Teaching Hospital, Zambia.
+In this article, we present our maiden experience of reconstructive surgical management of benign oesophageal strictures by using both Ivor Lewis and transhiatal oesophagectomy procedures, performed at Ndola Teaching Hospital, Zambia.